You qualify at age 65 or older if:

 - You or your spouse is a government employee or retiree who has not paid into Social Security but has paid Medicare payroll taxes while working.

 Note: You can qualify for Medicare on your spouse's work record if he or she is at least age 62 and you are at least age 65.
 You also may qualify on the work record of a divorced or deceased spouse.
-But under the Defense of Marriage Act, people in same-sex marriages cannot qualify on their spouse's work record.
+Following the Supreme Court's ruling on the Defense of Marriage Act in June 2013, people in same-sex marriages may qualify on their spouse's work record if they live in the state where they were wed or in another state that recognizes same-sex marriage, or if they are civilian or military employees of the federal government.
+It's currently unclear whether same-sex couples outside of these categories have the same rights — but if you're in this position, you should apply anyway.

 You qualify under age 65 if: